-- Warning Verbal or Written
+Warning - Verbal or Written

-- Performance Improvement Plan/Management Process
+Performance Improvement Plan/Management Process

-- Enhanced supervision, observation, or review
+Enhanced supervision, observation, or review

-- Required Counseling
+Required Counseling

-- Required Training or Education
+Required Training or Education

-- Probation
+Probation

-- Denial of Pay Increase/Pay Grade
+Denial of Pay Increase/Pay Grade

-- Loss of Oversight or Supervisory Responsibility
+Loss of Oversight or Supervisory Responsibility

-- Demotion
+Demotion

-- Transfer
+Transfer

-- Reassignment
+Reassignment

-- Delay of tenure track progress
+Delay of tenure track progress

-- Assignment to new supervisor
+Assignment to new supervisor

-- Restriction of stipends, research, and/or professional development resources
+Restriction of stipends, research, and/or professional development resources

-- Suspension with pay
+Suspension with pay

-- Suspension without pay
+Suspension without pay

-- Termination
+Termination

-- Other Actions: In addition to or in place of the above sanctions/responsive actions, Spring Hill College may assign any other responsive actions as deemed appropriate.
+Other Actions: In addition to or in place of the above sanctions/responsive actions, Spring Hill College may assign any other responsive actions as deemed appropriate.

-35. Withdrawal or Resignation While Charges Pending
+35. Withdrawal of Resignation While Charges Pending

-a.
-Students: Should a student decide to not participate in the resolution process, the process proceeds absent their participation to a reasonable resolution.
-Should a student Respondent permanently withdraw from Spring Hill College, the resolution process ends, as Spring Hill College no longer has disciplinary jurisdiction over the withdrawn student.
+- 1. Students: Should a student decide to not participate in the resolution process, the process proceeds absent their participation to a reasonable resolution.
+Should a student Respondent permanently withdraw from Spring Hill College, the resolution process ends, as Spring Hill College no longer has disciplinary jurisdiction over the withdrawn student. - 2.
 However, Spring Hill College will continue to address and remedy any systemic issues, variables that may have contributed to the alleged violation(s), and any ongoing effects of the alleged sexual harassment and/or retaliation.

-The student who withdraws or leaves while the process is pending may not return to Spring Hill College.
+- 3. The student who withdraws or leaves while the process is pending may not return to Spring Hill College.
 Such exclusion applies to all campuses of Spring Hill College.
 A hold will be placed on their ability to be readmitted.
 They may also be barred from Spring Hill College property and/or events.

-If the student Respondent only withdraws or takes a leave for a specified period of time (e.g., one semester or term), the resolution process may continue remotely and that student is not permitted to return to Spring Hill College unless and until all sanctions have been satisfied.

-b.
-Employees: Should an employee Respondent resign with unresolved allegations pending, the resolution process ends, as Spring Hill College no longer has disciplinary jurisdiction over the resigned employee.
+If the student Respondent only withdraws or takes a leave for a specified period of time (e.g., one semester or term), the resolution process may continue remotely and that student is not permitted to return to Spring Hill College unless and until all sanctions have been satisfied. - a.
+Employees: Should an employee Respondent resign with unresolved allegations pending, the resolution process ends, as Spring Hill College no longer has disciplinary jurisdiction over the resigned employee. - b.
 However, Spring Hill College will continue to address and remedy any systemic issues, variables that contributed to the alleged violation(s), and any ongoing effects of the alleged harassment or retaliation.

-The employee who resigns with unresolved allegations pending is not eligible for rehire with the Spring Hill College or any campus of Spring Hill College, and the records retained by the Title IX Coordinator will reflect that status.
+The employee who resigns with unresolved allegations pending is not eligible for rehire with the Spring Hill College or any campus of Spring Hill College, and the records retained by the Title IX Coordinator will reflect that status. - c.
 All Spring Hill College responses to future inquiries regarding employment references for that individual will include that the former employee resigned during a pending disciplinary matter.